vcu-swim-lab/stack-intheflow/README.md

 An IntellJ plugin to query Stack Overflow.

-### Search StackOverflow Without Ever Leaving the IDE
+### Search StackOverflow Without Leaving the IDE
-StackInTheFlow integrates seamlessly with Intellij to allow you to find the solutions to the development problems you face without ever leaving the "flow" of your development environment.
+StackInTheFlow integrates seamlessly with Intellij to allow you to find the solutions to the development problems you face without ever leaving the *flow* of your development environment.

 ![Search](https://i.imgur.com/jvoysIm.gif)

-### Automatically Generate Queries from Code
+### Automatically Generate Queries from Your Code
 Take your queries one step further by having StackInTheFlow generate them for you.
 Either highlight a section of code or right-click on a troublsome line and select AutoQuery!

 ![Auto](https://i.imgur.com/hYgFOJh.gif)